akjadhav/asst2/README.md

 As with Part A, we offer you the following tips to get started:
 * It may be helpful to think about the behavior of `runAsyncWithDeps()` as pushing a record corresponding to the bulk task launch, or perhaps records corresponding to each of the tasks in the bulk task launch onto a "work queue".
 Once the record to work to do is in the queue, `runAsyncWithDeps()` can return to the caller.

-* The trick in this part of the assignment is performing the appropriate bookkeeping to track dependencies.
+* The trick in this part of the project is performing the appropriate bookkeeping to track dependencies.
 What must be done when all the tasks in a bulk task launch complete?
 (This is the point when new tasks may become available to run.)

 * It can be helpful to have two data structures in your implementation: (1) a structure representing tasks that have been added to the system via a call to `runAsyncWithDeps()`, but are not yet ready to execute because they depend on tasks that are still running (these tasks are "waiting" for others to finish) and (2) a "ready queue" of tasks that are not waiting on any prior tasks to finish and can safely be run as soon as a worker thread is available to process them.